rockettheme/docs/Docs/accounts_billing/upgrades_and_renewals.md

 Introduction
 -----

 RocketTheme has created several methods by which our existing Club members can save money through renewals and upgrades.
-In this guide, we will examine some frequently asked questions surrounding the the benefits to renewing a RocketTheme Club membership.
+In this guide, we will examine some frequently asked questions surrounding the benefits of renewing a RocketTheme Club membership.
 We will also touch on the upgrade option, and how membership upgrades work.

 #### What is the Difference Between a Renewal and an Upgrade?